Linear algebra and group theory: 3d. The determinant

-\begin{proof} This follows indeed by doing some elementary algebraic computations with permutations, which are similar to those in the real case, but now done backwards, based on the formula of the determinant from Definition 3.23. \end{proof}
+\begin{proof} This follows indeed by doing some elementary algebraic computations with permutations, which are similar to those that we did before in the real case, but done now backwards, based on the formula of the determinant from Definition 3.23. \end{proof}

-We have as well a similar result for the rows, which completes the list of needed operations which are usually needed in practice, as follows:
+We have as well a similar result for the rows, which is equally useful, as follows:

 \begin{theorem} The determinant has the following properties: \begin{enumerate} \item When adding two rows, the determinants get added:

 \item When multiplying rows by scalars, the determinant gets multiplied: